GSoft-Goldsmiths/iLost-main/proposal/1-user-need-overview-and-concept-introduction.md

 ## User Need Overview

-We began our process of conceptual development by questioning fellow students about some of the everyday issues they encounter to aid us in coming up with an idea capable of mitigating a specific need.
-During these conversations, the group found that losing personal belongings in both private and public places was a common occurrence.
+For our software project we wanted to find a way to aid users by creating an app capable of mitigating a specific need.
+To start the process of conceptual development, we questioned students about the everyday issues they encounter to help get us started.
+During these conversations, we found that losing personal belongings in both private and public places was a common occurrence.
 According to research from Mozy, the average value of a lost item is £131.67; the average person irretrievably loses £71.55 of goods each year.
 As a result of the average person losing over £60 worth of possessions each year; billions are being lost.<sup>[1]</sup> To satisfy the needs of our users, we focused on finding a way to circumvent the loss of items; we determined that developing an item loss prevention app would be appropriate.

 ## Concept Introduction